Best Of17 min read

 You're launching your first store with under $50/month budget

 Go with Hostinger Business or Namecheap Stellar Plus.
-Both get you WooCommerce running on capable infrastructure without year-two pricing anxiety.
+Both get you WooCommerce running on solid infrastructure without year-two pricing anxiety.
 Namecheap is cheaper long-term; Hostinger is faster.
 Pick based on whether you prioritize cost or performance.

 You want the smoothest possible WooCommerce setup